desticle/cse15l-lab-reports/LabReport1.md

 Working directory: `/home`

 Explanation: `cat` is used to display what is in a file.
 With no argument, there is nothing to display.
+It also removes the prompt in the terminal.
+No error is given.

 > *Directory as an argument*